vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Lingārcanavrata--on K. su.
 13 with Saturday; one hundred

-names of Siva to be repeated; bath of linga with pañcāmṛta and worship of Siva in the form of linga at the time of pradosa; Skanda (I. 17.
+names of Śiva to be repeated; bath of linga with pañcāmṛta and worship of Śiva in the form of linga at the time of pradosa; Skanda (I. 17.
 59-91 ) describes this; verses 75-89

 set out the one hundred names.
 Lālāvrata-Same as Nilavrata above p.
 335. Lokavrata-Begin from Cai. śu. and subsist for seven days there